ThomasKli/stupeflix-api-test/docs/tutorials/04_audio.rst

 Here is the result: `audio_master.mp4 <http://assets.stupeflix.com/code/tutorials/audio/audio_master.mp4>`_.

 In that sample, the music duration is set to ".." , as previously.
 But we removed the duration from the effect.
-So, what is the duration of the stack, effect, and music ?
+So, what is the duration of the stack, effect, and music?
 It's the duration of the last audio track, the voice over.
 Duration is obtained from the audio file produced by the speech synthetizer.
 Note the margin-end added to the voice over, to allow some extra time at the end of the voice over and before the end of the video.
 You can add the same way a "margin-start" directive if you want.
 Finally, we used the volume directive on the music, to put the emphasis on the voice rather than on the music, and we skipped the first 5 seconds of the music.

 Audio sequences
 +++++++++++++++